Donna Dennis: Recent work

 Studies for Little Tube House and the Night Sky (2015), exhibited at Mixed Greens gallery in 2015, combined gouache paintings, dioramas, and architectural sculpture to transform the gallery into a poetic contemplation of friendship, death, and connection.
 Inspired by a structure on the shores of Lake Superior, the work incorporates gouache paintings and small-scale dioramas of a small, pale house with pipes and cables reaching out into a large and formidable darkness.
 Dedicated to the artist’s young friend who died suddenly, the piece references her friend’s connection to the Universe as well as a collective journey into the unknown.

 Ship and Dock/Nights and Days or The Gazer (2018), exhibited at Lesley Heller Gallery in 2018, marks the first time Dennis married her paintings on paper with a three-dimensional installation and the first time she incorporated video projection into her work.
 The work places the viewer in a darkened gallery under a night sky, near what appears to be a giant ore dock, a familiar site on the shores of Lake Superior.
 Two small houses are perched within the dock’s columns, beams, ramps, and stairways.
 One house faces the viewer; the other faces away.
 This house, “The Gazer,” looks toward a view of water, ship, and sky, as starry night changes to dawn and back to night again.
 The work builds on Dennis’s earlier explorations of industrial architecture and her interest in metaphorical stopping places on the journey through life.

 Dennis expanded on many of the themes in Coney Night Maze in a series of dioramas (2001–2005) that incorporate constellations, rocks, and houses, exhibited at FiveMyles Gallery in 2005.

 Dennis's 2023 installation Ship/Dock/Three Houses and the Night Sky (2021–2023) at Private Public Gallery expanded her exploration of the ore dock begun with Ship and Dock/Nights and Days or The Gazer.
 The work, she has said, is a confrontation with her own mortality.

+In 2024, Dennis exhibited some of her sculptures from the 1970s in an exhibition at the gallery O'Flaherty's, which was located in Manhattan.
+The show was reviewed in the Brooklyn Rail.
+The New York Times also wrote about the show in a profile on the artist.